Max-Derner/python-lessons/the-door-in-the-back-of-the-classroom/Lesson_02/02_raising_and_catching_exceptions.md

 # Quick Tip

-When working with a `try`/`except` blocks, be sure to place as little as possible within the `except` block.
+When working with a `try`/`except` blocks, be sure to place as little as possible within the `try` block.

 # [Let's look at how to format the exception now we can handle it](./03_exception_formatting.md)